2dof/esp_control/README.md

 Standard PID control library for esp32 Micropython implementation

-Basic architecture of control lib will be based on PID-ISA schematic (see PID_ISA_SCHEMA.pdf) with additional functionalities as for control output value post-processing (not shown on schematic):
+Basic architecture of control lib will be based on PID-ISA Control shematic (abowe) with additional functionalities as for control value post-processing (not shown on schematic):

-- relays: 2, 3 positional relays (with or without hysteresis)
+- relays: 2, 3 positional relays (with or without hysteresis) -- pulse generator for binary manipulated value output
-- dead band function for control error value
--- pulse generator for binary manipulated value output

 Main functionalities